 Mykos & the Global Goals

-Every mycobrick we cultivate supports a bigger mission.
+Every mykobrick we cultivate supports a bigger mission.
 The Mykos Ecovillage advances multiple UN Sustainable Development Goals by transforming agricultural waste into sustainable building materials, collaborating with rural mushroom farmers, and exploring regenerative design that prioritizes health, equity, and environmental care.